 Goldie sounds retro, a sparky name in the key of Sadie or Millie.
 Goldilocks makes it a fairytale adventure name – though not exactly a heroic one.
 Goldie Hawn makes it Hollywood royalty.
 (And yes, that is Hawn’s real name.)
 Actor Ione Skye has a Goldie Priya; more recently, Carson Daly and Siri Pinter named their fourth child Goldie.
 (She joined brother Jackson and sisters Etta and London.)
 While it still has a long way to go to return to its peak popularity circa 1915, Goldie has been gaining modestly in use over the last few years.
 It’s a shining name with energy to spare.

 Laurelin sounds like a smoosh of Laura and Lynn, or possibly nature name Laurel and Lynn.
 Neither of those names have anything to do with gold.
 But Laurelin actually comes to us via JRR Tolkien’s Sindarin, one of his invented languages for his elaborate fantasy worlds.
 It refers to a tree, the Tree of Gold, but translates roughly to “song of gold.”
 I’d call it an under-the-radar option if you love the idea of golden baby names, but fret that Goldie comes with too much glitter.
-Just five girls were named Laurelin in 2018 – it’s quite rare, though it’s been used in small numbers since the 1970s.
+Just six girls were named Laurelin in 2019 – it’s quite rare, though it’s been used in small numbers since the 1970s.

 One of several rare flower names that’s attracting attention lately, Marigold feels both traditional and unexpected.
 Downton Abbey gave the name to Edith’s young daughter, putting it on parents’ radar.
 The flower name comes from the phrase Mary’s Gold – as in the religious figure.
 But the flowers are indeed brightly golden, a sunshiny hue.
 At least much of the time – depending on the variety, they also come in orange, maroon and other shades.
 Marigolds are favored for use at weddings in India, where they’re fashioned into garlands.
 They’re thought to represent the sun, and a prosperous future for the newlyweds.